 Conducted by David Celiberti, ASAT Executive Director

 I recently had the wonderful opportunity to interview Jane Asher.
-Aside from her busy life as an actress and entrepreneur, Jane Asher is an actress, author, and businesswoman.
-She has been working professionally in film, theatre and radio since she was 5 years old, and has run her own business, Jane Asher Cakes, based in Chelsea, London, since 1990, selling bespoke celebration cakes and a wide range of home baking equipment.
+Aside from her busy life as an actress and author, Jane Asher is a successful businesswoman and entrepreneur.
+She has been working professionally in film, theatre and radio since she was 5 years old.
+She has run her own business, Jane Asher Cakes, based in Chelsea, London, since 1990, selling bespoke celebration cakes and a wide range of home baking equipment.

 She has also written more than a dozen books, including three best-selling novels.
 Jane’s work in the charity sector is well respected.
-She is President ofci Parkinson’s UK, President of the National Autistic Society and President of Arthritis Care, Vice President of Autistica, Ambassador for the Prince’s Trust, Friend for Life, Terrence Higgins Trust.
+She is President of Parkinson’s UK, President of the National Autistic Society, President of Arthritis Care, Vice President of Autistica, and Ambassador for the Prince’s Trust, Friend for Life, Terrence Higgins Trust.
 She is a Patron of many other voluntary organizations.

 Q: Can you share with our readers how you were first introduced to autism?